Associated drugs: nukes, NNRTIs, protease inhibitors, possibly integrase inhibitors.

-Using more than one approach may be important.
+Using more than one approach might be important.
 For example, using diet and exercise in addition to anthing else that you try.

 Diet means having a healthy balanced diet.
 It does not mean you should dramtically cut calorie intake, which makes fat loss more difficult.

 HIV-related fat accumulation seems to be due to your body signalling itself to produce more fat.
 Dietary fat is not the only mechanism, but high fat diets are unlikely to help.
+Low fat diets might help (less and 15% of daily calories from fat).
 Whatever the cause, diet and exercise seem to be useful in helping reverse these changes.

 Anabolic steroids are not recommended for fat accumulation as they are also likely to worsen fat loss.